kechcole/Blog-App/README.md

 ```

 #### 5.4 Customize the form.
-Our currect form does not contain an email field, we need to add this attribute so that it can be fetched.
+Our current form does not contain an email field, we need to add this attribute so that it can be fetched.
 We will create a new form, within `form.py` file in the Users root directory, that will inherit form the current one then add new fields and specify the model that will interact with it.

 ```python
 from django import forms